Our Mission in Haiti

 For more than a decade, St. Pius X Parish has shared a portion of our Sunday offertory to support mission work started by Sr. Luvia Joseph in Haiti.
 Our parish feeds and assists orphans and students in two Haitian communities.

-To to donate, sponsor, or register for this year’s benefit, click here.
+To to donate, sponsor, or register for this year’s golf benefit, click here.

 Sr. Luvia’s Story